UNIFORM COMPLAINT PROCEDURES

 - A purchase that a pupil is required to make to obtain materials, supplies, equipment, or clothes associated with an educational activity.

-A pupil fee or LCAP complaint may be filed anonymously if the complainant provides evidence, or information leading to evidence, to support the complaint.
+A pupil fee complaint may be filed with the principal of a school or the district’s compliance officer as designated below.
+A pupil fee and/or LCAP complaint may be filed anonymously, however, the complainant must provide evidence, or information leading to evidence, to support the complaint.

 A pupil enrolled in a public school shall not be required to pay a pupil fee for participation in an educational activity.